epistemetrica/epistemetrica/README.md

 - 👋 Hi, I’m @epistemetrica
 - 👀 I’m interested in helping people know things.
 - 🎓 Formally trained in economics, including published academic papers.
-- 💼 Experienced in the agriculture, healthcare, and coffee industries.
+- 💼 Experienced in applied research, business analytics, and presenting complex information to diverse audiences.
-- 🌱 Currently learning python and data science.

 <!---
 econoecosociometrica/econoecosociometrica is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.